 All pupils have an EHCP or a Statement of Special Educational Needs.

-Approximately 80% of pupils have a diagnosis of Autistic Spectrum Condition often this is co-morbid with other conditions such as ADHD, ADD, OCD, Demand avoidant profile, Speech and Language difficulties, Sensory Processing difficulties and anxiety related conditions.
+Approximately 80% of pupils have a diagnosis of Autistic Spectrum Condition (ASC) often this is co-occurring with other conditions such as Attention Deficit Hyperactivity Disorder (ADHD), Attention Deficit Disorder (ADD), Obsessive Compulsive Disorder (OCD), Demand avoidant profile, Speech and Language difficulties, Sensory Processing difficulties and anxiety related conditions.